NoahBres/LearnRoadRunner/docs/tool/road-runner-gui.md

 </figure>

 5. Click the add button (top left) and give your trajectory a name
-6. Now, click the add button near the button right, this will add more waypoints
+6. Now, click the add button near the bottom right, this will add more waypoints
    - Edit the coordinates in your waypoints
 7. Play around!